Why Florida is lightning capital of US

-The difference in the water and land temperatures create a pressure difference with high pressure over water and low pressure over land.
-This pressure difference is what drives the wind.
-During the afternoon, cooler air over the water moves toward the land to try to even out the difference.
+Land heats up quickly compared to the water and temperatures will reach the low 90s by early afternoon.
+The warm air over the land begins to rise high up into the atmosphere while the cooler air over the water sinks.
+The rising motion of the air over the land pulls in the cooler air from the water to fill the void.
 This phenomenon is called the sea-breeze and occurs on both coasts.

 The sea breeze acts as a “mini cold front” and showers and thunderstorms develop along it as it moves inland.
 Thunderstorms easily develop with plenty of moisture in the atmosphere each day, again thanks to Florida being so far south and surrounded by water.
 As temperatures heat up each afternoon, there is a lot of energy for thunderstorms to use up, grow tall and produce excessive lightning.

 Florida is not the only place with sea-breeze thunderstorms.
 However, Florida is unique in the fact we have sea-breezes develop on both coasts.
-Sometimes, the sea-breezes will move so far inland, they collide and produce larger, longer-lasting and even stronger thunderstorms.
+On a normal afternoon, both sea-breezes will move so far inland, they collide and produce larger, longer-lasting and even stronger thunderstorms.
 This happens so frequently, almost on a daily basis, that Florida receives the most lightning strikes than any other state.

 After knowing that, it should be no surprise that Florida sees the most people struck by lightning year after year as well.
 This also has to do with Florida being a popular state for outdoor activities, especially in the summer.
 Often times, people are reluctant to finish activities early due to an incoming thunderstorm, or they simply wait too long to leave because they believe they are not yet in danger.